oxquantum-repo/AutoDot/README.md

 To use the algorithm without pygor you must create the following:

 <ins>config_file:</ins>
-config_file should be a string that specifies the file path of a .json file containing a json opject that specifies the desired settings the user wants to use for tuning.
+config_file should be a string that specifies the file path of a .json file containing a json object that specifies the desired settings the user wants to use for tuning.
 An example string would be "demo_config.json".
 For information on what the config file should contain see the json config section.
-Additional fields are required to specify pygor location and settup.
+Additional fields are required to specify pygor location and setup.
 #### How to run
 To run tuning with pygor once the above has been defined call the following:
 ```python
 import AutoDot
 AutoDot.tune.tune_with_pygor_from_file(config_file)
 ```
-### With playground (enviroment)
+### With playground (environment)
 To use the algorithm using the playground you must create the following:

 <ins>config_file:</ins>
-config_file should be a string that specifies the file path of a .json file containing a json opject that specifies the desired settings the user wants to use for tuning.
+config_file should be a string that specifies the file path of a .json file containing a json object that specifies the desired settings the user wants to use for tuning.
 An example string would be "demo_config.json".

-Note in the config you must supply the field "playground" then in this field you must specify the basic shapes you want to build your enviroment out of.
-A [demo config file](mock_device_demo_config.json) for the playground is provided and a README detailing expected outputs can be found here.
+The config you must supply the field "playground" then in this field you must specify the basic shapes you want to build your environment out of.
+Provided is a [demo config file](mock_device_demo_config.json) and a [README](Playground/README.md) detailing how it works and what a typical run looks like.

 #### How to run
 To run tuning with pygor once the above has been defined call the following: